What is the IRS Fresh Start program?

 You're not alone.
 The IRS collects millions from taxpayers in penalties for failure to pay.

-Many taxpayers are unaware that the IRS does have programs to help you get back on track.
+Many taxpayers are unaware that the IRS has programs to help them get back on track.

 In 2008, The United States experienced a housing crash.

 Even before the official declaration of a financial crash, many homeowners were struggling with inflatable interest rates on mortgages and finding themselves in financial distress.

 The IRS Fresh Start Program was started in 2008 as an initiative to help its citizens who were struggling to pay taxes.

 The IRS Fresh Start Program was expanded in 2012 to offer more assistance for the unemployed and businesses that were still recovering from a struggling economy that began with the housing crash.